"A good deal is a state of mind."

 Ira Thomas "Tom" King

 TOM KING has been described online by his peers and opponents as “skilled,” “knowledgeable,” “creative,” “resourceful,” “detail oriented,” “professional,” “ethical,” and a “man of his word.”
 Tom is a skilled and effective trial lawyer with four decades of experience representing a multitude of clients in a wide variety of commonly litigated areas.
 His client legal representation and his federal and state jury trial experience (90+ trials) includes such noteworthy matters as toxic mold, nursing home malpractice, fen-phen diet pills, Firestone tires, chemical plant explosions, and transfusion-transmitted HIV infection.
 He has been the owner since 1993 of a general trial civil practice with a focus on business, commercial, personal injury, insurance, and defense litigation.
-He has been a member of the Austin Bar Association's Fee Dispute Committee and Mentor Committee and was a Coach for Southwestern University Mock Trial Team in 2016-2017.
+He has been a member of the Austin Bar Association's Fee Dispute Committee and Mentor Committee and was a Coach for the Southwestern University Mock Trial Team in 2016-2017.

 He first served as a mediator and an arbitrator in the late 1990's.
 Today, Tom continues to offer mediation and arbitration services for individuals and businesses who can benefit from the depth and breadth of his litigation, negotiation, and ADR experience.

-In addition to the decades of owning his own law firm, Tom’s employment history includes experience as an associate attorney with two small but distinguished civil litigation law firms in Austin - Tom Long’s insurance defense firm and Doug Hearne’s commercial litigation firm.
+In addition to decades of owning his own law firm, Tom’s employment history includes experience as an associate attorney with two small but distinguished civil litigation law firms in Austin - Tom Long’s insurance defense firm and Doug Hearne’s commercial litigation firm.
 It also includes experience as a shareholder at a large Dallas civil litigation and insurance defense firm (Cowles & Thompson).
 While with the Dallas law firm, Tom’s shareholder duties included two years of service on the firm’s Executive and Fee Committees, one year as Chief of the Business Litigation Section, two years as Director of Continuing Legal Education (where he established an in-house mock trial training program), and two years as Chief of the General Litigation Section.

 Before moving to Dallas from Austin in 1988, Tom served for one year (1986-1987) with the Attorney General of Texas as a Special Prosecutor with the title of Chief of the Insurance Investigation and Rating Section (Special Project).
 During that time he was a member of the 1986 National Association of Attorneys General Task Force on the “Affordability and Availability of Insurance Crisis.”
 His work on the national task force provided the legal and factual basis for a subsequent antitrust lawsuit filed by the State of Texas against several large insurance companies which later resulted in a multi-million dollar settlement for the benefit of Texas.
 For his service to the State, Tom received the Texas Attorney General Outstanding Service Award in 1987.